Hbraganza/Family-Home-Server-and-NAS/Raspberry-Pi-Gen-1-Pi-Hole/Section_1_Setup.md

-## Raspberry Pi Gen 1 — Pi-hole Setup (4GB SD, Raspberry Pi OS Lite 32-bit)
+# Section 1) Raspberry Pi Gen 1 — Pi-hole Setup (4GB SD, Raspberry Pi OS Lite 32-bit) & Pi-Hole Setup

 This guide sets up a Raspberry Pi Gen 1 as a Pi-hole DNS sinkhole.
 It assumes you’re using a Windows PC to prepare the SD card and to SSH into the Pi.
 This will later show the setup method for domainhosting, vpn and porting.